ansible-collections/Datadog/README.md

 ### Requirements

-- Requires Ansible v2.6+.
+- Requires Ansible v2.10+.
 - Supports most Debian and RHEL-based Linux distributions, macOS, and Windows.
-- When using Ansible 2.10+ on Windows, requires the `ansible.windows` collection to be installed:
+- When using to manage Windows hosts, requires the `ansible.windows` collection to be installed:

   ```shell
   ansible-galaxy collection install ansible.windows
   ```
-- When using Ansible on openSUSE, requires the `community.general` collection to be installed:
+- When using to manage openSUSE/SLES hosts, requires the `community.general` collection to be installed:

   ```shell
   ansible-galaxy collection install community.general